emmandecena/emmandecena/README.md

 ### Hi there, I'm Emman! 👋

 <p>Emman has lived in the Philippines, Japan, and New Zealand.
 He is a data scientist specialising in electricity markets with web application development skills.
-As a developer, public speaker, writer, and mentor; he spends most of his time making cool stuff and helping other people make <strong>unbelievably</strong> cool stuff 🔥🦄✨🚀</p>

 Where to find me
 ----------------